-Impact of the ADAAA on Employers
+Impact of the ADAAA on Independent Schools

-Employers have until January 1, 2009, to review and revise their policies and procedures to ensure compliance with the ADAAA.
-Employers should consider providing refresher training on the ADA's requirements to their supervisors and human resources professionals.
-During this time, employers should pay particular attention to the following two issues:
+Independent schools have until January 1, 2009, to review and revise their policies and procedures to ensure compliance with the ADAAA.
+Independent school business managers and/or human resources professionals should consider engaging in =refresher training on the ADA's requirements and providing appropriate training to school supervisors and any other employees who would be in a position to receive ADA-related requests for reasonable accommodations.
+During this time, schools should pay particular attention to the following two issues:

-• Requests for Reasonable Accommodations: The ADA requires employers to provide qualified disabled employees with reasonable accommodations.
+- Requests For Reasonable Accommodations: The ADA requires employers to provide qualified disabled employees with reasonable accommodations.
 Although the ADAAA does not change the nature of the accommodations that must be provided, it will expand the number of employees who are entitled to such accommodations.
-Employers should train supervisors on how to recognize requests for accommodations and other situations where accommodations may be appropriate and should take extra caution to ensure legal compliance in determining whether an accommodation is necessary.

-New Focus on the Interactive Process: The ADA requires employers to engage in an interactive process with employees when determining what accommodations, if any, will be effective to permit a disabled employee to perform the essential functions of his or her job.
-Because the ADAAA expands the definition of "disability," the new focus is expected be less on whether the employee has a qualifying "disability" and more on the interactive process itself.
+Schools should train supervisors on how to recognize requests for accommodations and other situations where accommodations may be appropriate and should take extra caution to ensure legal compliance in determining whether an accommodation is necessary. - New Focus on the Interactive Process: The ADA requires employers to engage in an interactive process with employees when determining what accommodations, if any, will be effective to permit a disabled employee to perform the essential functions of his or her job.
+Because the ADAAA expands the definition of "disability," the new focus is expected to be less on whether the employee has a qualifying "disability" and more on the interactive process itself.
+Schools should take care to properly engage in this process and document their actions.